 What useful pricing transparency actually looks like

-You do not always need exact fixed prices.
+You may not need exact fixed prices.
 Many services are variable.
 But most businesses can still be much clearer than they are now.

 Useful pricing transparency might include: